d11wtq/gentoo-vm/README.md

 On the first boot, the virtual machine is provisioned with babashka in order to install Docker and do some basic configuration.
-To re-provision the virtual machine at a later date, run `vagrant provision`.
+To re-provision the virtual machine at a later date:

+    vagrant provision

 ## Copyright & Licensing